Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/snap.rst

 These determine what part of the selection snaps to the target objects.

 Active
-   Moves the active element (vertex in Edit mode, object in Object mode) to the target.
+   Moves the active element (vertex in Edit Mode, object in Object Mode) to the target.
 Median
    Moves the median of the selection to the target.
 Center